Seraaron/agora/srd/Carry Weight.md

 We don't often care too much about carry weight limits in [[Agora]].
 The simplest rule to follow is: **You can carry as much as makes sense**.

 So your [[Peers]] should always help you to judge whether what you're carrying seems reasonable.
-In fact, _if your game isn't that focused on going on adventure, doing [[Martial Conflict|combat]], and collecting gear, then the question may never even arise_.
+In fact, _if your game isn't that focused on going on adventure, doing [[Martial Combat|combat]], and collecting gear, then the question may never even arise_.

 That said, not everyone knows what it's like to wield real weapons, or wear armor, or carry around bags of gold, or lug around a rucksack full of camping supplies, so here's some guidelines on how to 'make sense' of carry limits.